Vedangi05/Vedangi05/README.md

 👯 I’m looking to collaborate on projects related to AI, machine learning, and full-stack development.

-📚 My interests include coding, Sanskrit, history, finance, and poetry.
+📚 My interests include coding, Singing, history, finance, and poetry.

 ---